 - In a large bowl, beat the first 10 ingredients until smooth.
 Divide pastry in half so that one portion is slightly larger than the other.
 Roll out larger portion to fit a 9-in. pie plate.
 Transfer pastry to pie plate.
 Trim pastry to 1/2 in. beyond edge of plate; flute edges.
 Pour filling into crust.

 - Cover edges loosely with foil.
 Bake at 400° for 10 minutes.
-Reduce heat to 350°; bake 40-45 minutes longer or until a knife inserted near the center comes out clean.
+Reduce heat to 350°; bake 40-45 minutes longer or until a knife inserted in the center comes out clean.
 Remove foil.
 Cool on a wire rack.

 - Roll remaining pastry to 1/8-in. thickness; cut into desired shapes.
 Place cutouts on an ungreased baking sheet.
 Bake at 400° for 6-8 minutes or until golden brown.
 Arrange cutouts over pie.
 Garnish servings with whipped cream.
 Yield: 8 servings.